-The School Librarian will be responsible for the selection, acquisition, and review of all new and current materials in the library's collection.
-The School Librarian will work independently to support the process of building and maintaining the collection to serve its users and cooperatively with the building principal, teachers and staff to ensure the collection meets the current and ever-changing needs of the curriculum and the students.
+The School Librarian in collaboration with the building Principal and ELA Supervisor will be responsible for the selection, acquisition, and review of all new and current materials in the library's collection.
+The School Librarian will work to support the process of building and maintaining the collection to serve its users and cooperatively with the building principal, teachers, and staff to ensure the collection meets the current and ever-changing needs of the curriculum and the students.